RaisanenMarkus/csharp/docs/part5/index.md

 # Part 5 - Deeper into Objects

-In Part 5 of the course material we continue with object oriented programming.
+In Part 5 of the course material we continue with Object Oriented Programming.

-Object oriented programming was introduced in Part 4 and by now you should understand the basics.
+Object Oriented Programming was introduced in Part 4 and by now you should understand the basics.

 Next we will learn about overloading, datatypes, referencing and how to use them in programming.